 How are care homes paid for?

-There are almost 400,000 people in the UK living in residential and nursing care homes.
+There are almost 400,000 people in the UK living in residential care homes and nursing homes.
 Of these, almost half pay for care themselves and the rest are supported, either wholly or partly, by their local authority or the NHS.

 Care homes are paid for in the following ways: